johngrantuk/golem-array/README.md

 Golem [Discord](https://discord.com/invite/y29dtcM) is very supportive if I had issues (thanks Philip from Golem for lots of initial support).

 Clearing yagna - Sometimes yagna would become stuck or behave funny.
 I found clearing it out and starting from fresh helped.
 Run `$ rm -rf $HOME/Library/Application\ Support/GolemFactory.yagna` then do run, init, key again.

+Running with the older version to init yagna seemed more stable to me: `$ yagna payment init -r --driver=ngnt`

 I found having a very basic requestor file that could be run as a check against an image helped to make sure things were running correctly.
 If it failed then something was wrong elsewhere (i.e. Docker image, funny yagna, etc).
 Maybe this will help someone: